avinesh2101/destiny-marker/README.md

 You can add review, memory or pictures and share it with your friends on social media.
 ![alt text](https://github.com/avinesh2101/destiny-marker/blob/master/demo.png)
 ## Technologies used
+Following techs are used in creation of this project
 ### Server
 helmet - This reusable React component will manage all of your changes to the document head
 </br>